SoftCircuits/SoftCircuits.CodeColorizer/README.md

 ## Usage

-The following example loads the language rules file from "LanguageRules.xml".
-It then creates an instance of `Colorizer` and sets it's CSS class properties.
+The following example loads the language rules from the file "LanguageRules.xml".
+It then creates an instance of `CodeColorizer` and sets it's CSS class properties.
 These properties hold the names of the CSS classes used to style each element of the language.
-Finally, the code calls the `Colorize()` method to convert the input to HTML.
+Finally, the code calls the `Transform()` method to convert the input to HTML.

 ```cs
 LanguageRulesCollection Languages = new LanguageRulesCollection();